gstroup/apimocker/README.md

 }
 ```

-### TemplateSwitch your JSON
+### TemplateSwitch your response
-The `templateSwitch` setting uses the same structure as the `switch` setting and similar but more flexible than the `enableTemplate` feature in order to map parameter names and values from the request  into the mock response.
-GET and POST requests are supported including  powerful JSONPath parameter substitution even substitution into a JSON POST BODY.
-All you need to do is add the templateSwitch section, specify a content type for the template file, and have a matching @ (or in the case of unquoted numbers, use @@) in the template file.
+Another form of templating uses the `templateSwitch` setting.
+This feature uses the same structure as the `switch` setting and is similar but more flexible than the `enableTemplate` feature in order to map parameter names and values from the request into the mock  template response.
+GET and POST requests are supported including powerful JSONPath parameter substitution, even substitution into a JSON POST BODY.

+To utilize this capability, add the templateSwitch section, specify a content type for the template file, and in the response file, wherever the substitution should appear, insert the '@' symbol followed by the chosen variable identifier.
+This placeholder can appear anywhere in the mock template file, including in multiple places.

-Here are two templateSwitch examples showing the flexibility of the templateSwitch syntax.
-The example JSON mock template is the same format as the enableTemplate using @ and @@ variable name substitution.
+The two templateSwitch examples show the flexibility of the templateSwitch syntax.

 config.json with full switch attributes:
 ```js